annaira/cleancode/PITCHME.md

 ---
 ### Discussion
 - Not blindly using getters and setters sounds nice but we need them for jooq in domain classes and they are the point of the DTO clases.
+- Method chaining is not a train wreck and not violating the Law of demeter.